0x1stvan/freepbx17_ubuntu2404_testing/README.md

 service apache2 restart
 ```

+5) Abort the firewall setup or it will lock you out

 The installation duration may vary depending on your internet bandwidth and system capacity.

 You can find detailed installation logs at `/var/log/pbx/freepbx17-install.log`.